-

 Board members must know what they and their entity are charged with doing and how they are empowered to carry out their functions and powers.

-Section 25 of the Crown Entities Act 2004 (CE Act) states that the board is the governing body of statutory entity with the authority to exercise the powers and perform the functions of the entity.
-All decisions relating to the operation of the entity must be made by, or under the authority of, the board in accordance with the CE Act or the entity's establishing legislation
+Section 25 of the CEA states that the board is the governing body of statutory entity with the authority to exercise the powers and perform the functions of the entity.
+All decisions relating to the operation of the entity must be made by, or under the authority of, the board in accordance with the CEA or the entity’s establishing legislation.

 Functions of the board

-Under s.
-14 of the CE Act the functions of a statutory entity are:
+Under s14 of the CEA the functions of a statutory entity are:

-- any functions that the Minister has added in accordance with the establishing legislation; and
+- any functions that the Minister has added in accordance with the establishing legislation

 - any functions that are incidental and related to, or consequential on, the entity's functions.

-The CE Act contains several safeguards for the independence of entities in carrying out their functions and other business:
+The CEA contains several safeguards for the independence of entities in carrying out their functions and other business:

 - direct a Crown entity or member, employee or office holder of a Crown entity in relation to a statutorily independent function (entities other than ICEs may also have statutorily independent functions); or

-(Refer to section on powers of direction, in Chapter 1: Relevant legislation.)
+(Refer to Table 1 in section on Relevant legislation.)

 Objective of an entity as it relates to its functions

-Section 14(2) of the CE Act states that, in performing its functions, an entity must act consistently with its objectives.
-"Objectives" is not defined in the CE Act but would include objectives in the entity's Act.
-It would also cover any objectives, aims and goals expressed in the board documents like a Statement of Intent.
-For example, the Land Transport Management Act 2003 requires the New Zealand Transport Agency to "undertake its functions in a way that contributes to an affordable, integrated, safe, responsive, and sustainable land transport system."
-Other entities may have social responsibility objectives.
+Section 14(2) of the CEA states that, in performing its functions, an entity must act consistently with its objectives.
+“Objectives” is not defined in the CEA but would include objectives in the entity’s Act.
+It would also cover any objectives, aims and goals expressed in the board documents such as the Statement of Intent.
+For example, the Land Transport Management Act 2003 requires the New Zealand Transport Agency, in meeting its objectives and functions meeting its objectives and functions to:

 Government policy statements